Taxation of international executives

 The social security system provides benefits to the participants, or their dependents, in the event of occupational accidents, sickness, retirement, and death, and so on.

-It is important to consider whether an employee also makes contributions to a pension fund in his/her home country that covers all the contingencies he/she could suffer during his/her permanence in Colombia.
+It is important to consider whether an employee also makes contributions to a pension fund in their home country/territory that covers all the contingencies they could suffer during their permanence in Colombia.
 If so, joining a pension scheme in Colombia is voluntary.
 However, when an employee has a labor agreement with a Colombian company, the health plan schemes are obligatory.

 Are there any gift, wealth, estate, and/or inheritance taxes in Colombia?